 This section follows the banks of the river Nevern 1km or so inland to cross the river at the Iron Bridge.
 This is a shady walk through young woodland, the estuary is important for waders and wildfowl.
 The southern section of Path has a surface prepared for wheelchairs.
 The northern section has no introduced obstructions and in good weather may be passable by cross-country wheelchairs; this section is well used by families with pushchairs.

-Walk Difficulty: No man-made obstructions to wheelchairs, ground conditions vary.
+Walk Difficulty: No man-made obstructions to wheelchairs, ground conditions vary, one section approximately 10 metres close to cliff edge.

 Information